JulietOrnellas/BeginnerPythonProjects/README.md

 A bidding system that stores bids, allows multiple participants, and determines the highest bidder.

 ## Blackjack Game
+A simple Blackjack game where the player competes against the computer.

 ## Guess the Number Game
 A number-guessing game where the user guesses a random number (1-100) with limited attempts based on difficulty.